Our Team

 Stay in touch

-To learn more about our investor gatherings, workshops, and the latest topics in Catholic investing, sign up for our monthly newsletter here.
+To learn more about our investor gatherings, workshops, and other topics in Catholic investing, sign up for our newsletter here.